Woahai321/list-sync/ReadMe.md

    - **Solution:**
      - Verify that Overseerr is properly connected to your media sources (Radarr/Sonarr).
      - Check if the titles in your lists match exactly with how they appear in Overseerr's search.
-     - For TV shows, try using the original title rather than localized versions.
+     - For TV shows, try using the original title rather than localised versions.

 7. **Sync Interval Not Working**
    - **Symptom:** Script doesn't automatically run at the specified interval.